 Veraset is a leading provider of geolocation data.
 Our “Movement” dataset is sourced from thousands of mobile apps, and provides an accurate snapshot of human mobility around points of interest in over 150 countries worldwide.
 Meanwhile, our “Visits” dataset provides precise polygon-based building footprints for over 6 million places in the US.
 It combines that data with location updates from over 20 million US mobile devices daily to precisely determine if someone visited a point of interest, and when.

-Type of data provided: point of interest, property, mobility
+Type of data provided: point of interest, business listing, polygon, transaction

-SafeGraph has several types of geolocation data for the US, Canada, and the UK.
-Their Core Places dataset contains detailed information on over 9 million points of interest, and their Geometry dataset features accurate polygon building footprints – including spatial hierarchy metadata – for those places.
-SafeGraph also sells a series of datasets called Patterns, which provide monthly (or even weekly) foot traffic measurements around millions of POIs and neighborhoods in the US and Canada.
+SafeGraph has several types of geolocation data globally.
+Their Places dataset contains detailed information on over 40 million points of interest, and their Geometry dataset features accurate polygon building footprints – including spatial hierarchy metadata – for those places.
+SafeGraph also sells a series of datasets called Spend, which provide anonymized and aggregated credit and debit transactions at individual points of interest throughout the US.

 Type of data provided: vehicle

 Wejo and Otonomo both provide GPS data sourced from computers inside vehicles, not handheld mobile devices.
 Since there are usually a lot of cars on the road every day, this data is of high enough density to be useful for several analyses.
 These include traffic patterns, route lengths and times, and driver behavior.
 The main downside, however, is this data is only collected when someone is driving in their car (as opposed to walking somewhere with their mobile phone).